EFOS for Sale

 Neatly categorized by error type, this site has also a great presentation and pictures.
 Its creator, Emmanuel Delperdange, has clearly a lot of fun collecting and presenting this material, as the home page starts with "My Favourites" and goes on to say "Then just watch, you will not believe your eyes!"

-It is useful to note that Emmanuel Delperdange had a previous site that is still reachable, but some of the pages automatically transfer you to the new site.
+Emmanuel Delperdange also had a previous site that is still reachable, but some of the pages automatically transfer you to the new site.
 I have not checked if all items on the old site are also on the new one.
+I like the presentation of the old one, as well...

 Revenue Collector focuses on revenue stamps and has interesting pages focusing on errors, freaks and oddities, as well as counterfeits, fakes and forgeries.
 Finally, it also has a section on varieties.
 We like this site very much for its clear explanations and excellent large pictures.
 (Added: December 28, 2012)